 Once I add my grits to the pot, I briskly whisk them into the boiling liquid.
 One thing I absolutely hate is lumpy grits so this helps to make sure the grits stay smooth.
 I cover with a lid and bring the temperature down so they simmer and don’t overcook.

-When you are first learning how to make grits, you may just follow the back of the package and not stir but every now and then, I go in and continue to stir them continuing to make sure that they are nice and smooth.
+When you are first learning, you may just follow the back of the package and not stir but every now and then, I go in and continue to stir them continuing to make sure that they are nice and smooth.

 You can serve this grits recipe for breakfast, brunch, lunch, dinner or even for a snack.
 They are sensational when served as a side or as the bed for something like shrimp, short ribs or various heavily sauced dishes.
 The sauces and gravies mingle with the grits and create something quite magical.
 These grits are downright perfect.
 So grab a pot and get to cooking.